 Did you want to remind your users about their booked flight, 2 hours before the flight time.
 Or remind them about the expiry of their subscription that they bought last month.
 You want them to recharge their mobile data pack 2 days before it expires?

-Here is a level 🆙 for your Smart Triggers Push & Email notifications.
-With smart triggers, you can now trigger the message with respect to attribute values of your IF event.
+Here is a level 🆙 for your Event Triggered Push and Email notifications.
+With event triggers, you can now trigger the message with respect to attribute values of your IF event.

 Say you want to remind your users who have booked a flight, 2 hours before the flight time.
 You will then create your trigger on Flight Booked event using the event property Flight Time.

 And set the message to be sent 2 hours before the flight time.